grimm-auto-finance/hosting/README.md

 ## Usage

-Place this repository in the same directory as the [frontend](https://github.com/tli-group-4-grimm/frontend) and the [backend](https://github.com/tli-group-4-grimm/backend).
+Place this repository in the same directory as the [frontend](https://github.com/tli-group-4-grimm/frontend) and the [backend](https://github.com/tli-group-4-grimm/backend), then copy `example.env` to `.env` and fill in the necessary credentials.

 ### Development